 Note that this will patch ALL Windows OS's on all disks in the system.

-5. Now you can boot to Windows and use the SHIFT+F10 and run 2.cmd as detailed above
+5. Now you can boot to Windows and run 2.cmd as detailed above

-6. To undo the changes, boot to Windows and use the SHIFT+F10 and run 3.cmd as detailed above
+6. To undo the changes, boot to Windows and run 3.cmd as detailed above

 7. Finally, boot to the Recovery WinPE console again and run \_ISO\docs\UtilMan\UtilMan4PE_Restore.cmd to tidy up.

-Note: A Windows 8.1 or compatible version of bootmgr is needed.
+Note: To boot to the Windows Recovery wim file. a Windows 8.1 or compatible version of bootmgr is needed on the E2B USB drive.
 E2B will warn you if it is missing.

 "The User Profile Service service failed the sign-in."
 "User profile can not be loaded"